 Food labels got a makeover at the beginning of the year due to new rules from the FDA.
 It is the first major update to the label in over 20 years.
 Labels now have two columns to outline the difference ...

-The Food and Drug Administration has proposed two new looks for nutrition labels, recommending the inclusion of added sugar, increased focus on overall calories, and updated serving sizes, because we ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+The Food and Drug Administration has proposed two new looks for nutrition labels, recommending the inclusion of added sugar, ...